-Add some pickling spice (or whichever spices you like) to each jar and then add the pearl onions.
+Add some pickling spice (or whichever spices and herbs you like) to each jar and then add the pearl onions.

-Then fill the jar with the pickling liquid and leave 1/2 inch headroom.
+Then fill the jar with the warm pickling liquid and leave 1/2 inch headroom.

 Be sure to wipe around the rim of every jar with a wet cloth.